 The Boboli Gardens go hand in hand with the Pitti Palace.
 Tip: Get a joint ticket for the Pitti Palace and Boboli Gardens, it’s cheaper.

-There are a lot of Renaissance statues and the Neptune Fountain from the 16th century stands out amongst them.
+There are a lot of Renaissance statues, and the Neptune Fountain from the 16th century stands out amongst them.

 A beautiful rose garden and the avenue called Grotte del Buontalenti are some of the best things to see there.